igloo-project/igloo-doc/source/usage/howtos/UI-Displaying-Collections.md

  * There must be one row in the table's body for each element in the data model (paging aside)
  * There must be a pre-defined, static maximum number of columns.
 Some columns may get hidden dynamically.
 For instance, you can't have one column for each element of an `IModel<? extends Collection<?>>` if this model's content may change between ajax refreshes.

 If all of the above seems fine to you, then go ahead with the `DataTableBuilder`.
-Otherwise, you may still use [RefreshingViews](#refreshingviews).
+Otherwise, you may still use {ref}`refreshingviews`.

 ### Overview